 2. Equip Your Team Members Appropriately

 One of Southwest’s issues was an inability to contact employees in a timely manner as plans changed.
-For instance, there wasn’t a fast, automated way to inform them when their shifts were reassigned.
+For instance, there wasn’t an automated way to inform them when their shifts were reassigned.

-There should always be a secure, dependable system in place to reach employees during a time of crisis and to avoid ERP failures.
+There should always be a secure, dependable system in place to reach employees during a time of crisis.
 The protocols should be outlined by your HR department and supported by multiple technologies.
-This way, you can contact everyone, ensure their safety, and help them navigate their next steps.
+This way, you can contact everyone, ensure their safety, and help them navigate next steps.

 If your business operates a call center, make sure it’s equipped in the same way.
 Representatives should be well-versed in handling a massive influx of calls, with the right technology at their fingertips to support their work.